Seanji2002/nudgepeek/SUPABASE_SETUP.md

 - **Public**: OFF (private bucket, access via signed URLs)
 - Leave all other settings at defaults

-Then add these RLS policies to the storage bucket objects (Storage → Policies → photos bucket):
+Then add these RLS policies to the storage bucket objects.

+**Run this in the SQL Editor** (not the Storage → Policies UI — that dialog doesn't accept full `create policy` statements and will error on the trailing `;`):

 ```sql
 -- Any authenticated user can read objects in the photos bucket